cosmicdonut1/Voice_Assistant/README.md

    - Sets up the OpenAI and ElevenLabs clients using provided API keys.

 2. **Listening for Activation:**
-   - Continuously listens for the activation word "Макс" (russian, change it to your activation word if you want, it understands any language).
+   - Continuously listens for the activation word "Max" (english, change it to your activation word if you want, it understands any language).
 Once detected, the conversation mode is activated.

 3. **Voice Input:**
    - Captures user voice input and converts it to text using the Google Speech Recognition API.